pmctrack-linux/pmctrack-linux.github.io/publications.md

 ## Other publications

 Journal articles, conference papers and Master's theses using or extending PMCTrack:
+* C. Bilbao, J. C. Saez and M. Prieto-Matias. *Rapid development of OS support with PMCSched for scheduling on asymmetric multicore systems*.
+Proceedings of Euro-Par 2022: Parallel Processing Workshops *(to appear)*.
+Springer.
+[PDF](/assets/papers/heteropar22-185.pdf)

 * J. C. Saez and M. Prieto-Matias. *Evaluation of the Intel Thread Director technology on an Alder Lake processor*.
 Proceedings of the 13th ACM SIGOPS Asia-Pacific Workshop on Systems (APSys '22): pp. 61–67 (2022).
 ACM.
 ISBN: 978-1-4503-9441-3.
 DOI: [10.1145/3546591.3547532](https://doi.org/10.1145/3546591.3547532).
 [PDF](/assets/papers/apsys22-saez.pdf)